We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Physical Dependence and Withdrawal Symptoms

-One of the most significant risks associated with long-term Xanax abuse is the development of physical dependence.
+One of the biggest risks linked to long-term Xanax misuse is the development of physical dependence.

-Once dependent, trying to quit can result in severe Xanax withdrawal symptoms, such as seizures, tremors, and even life-threatening complications.
-This makes it incredibly difficult to stop using the drug without medical intervention and professional addiction treatment.
+Once dependent, a person trying to quit can have severe Xanax withdrawal symptoms like seizures and tremors.
+There can even be life-threatening issues.
+This makes it very hard to stop using the drug without medical help and professional addiction treatment.

 Quitting Xanax cold turkey can have adverse effects and life-threatening complications